andrew/ultimate-awesome/README.md

 - [low-resource-languages](https://github.com/RichardLitt/low-resource-languages) - Resources for conservation, development, and documentation of low resource (human) languages.
 - [Awesome-Distributed-Deep-Learning](https://github.com/bharathgs/Awesome-Distributed-Deep-Learning) - A curated list of awesome Distributed Deep Learning resources.
 - [awesome-deepfakes-materials](https://github.com/datamllab/awesome-deepfakes-materials) - A curated list of awesome Deepfakes materials.
+- [bluetoolkit](https://github.com/sgxgsx/bluetoolkit) -  BlueToolkit is an extensible Bluetooth Classic vulnerability testing framework that helps uncover new and old vulnerabilities in Bluetooth-enabled devices.
+Could be used in the vulnerability research, penetration testing and bluetooth hacking.
+We also collected and classified Bluetooth vulnerabilities in an "Awesome Bluetooth Security" way.
 - [awesome-human-motion](https://github.com/derikon/awesome-human-motion) - 🏃‍♀️ A curated list about human motion capture, analysis and synthesis.
 - [Awesome-Laravel-Education](https://github.com/fukuball/Awesome-Laravel-Education) - A curated list of resources for learning about the Laravel PHP Framework.
 - [Awesome-LLM4RS-Papers](https://github.com/nancheng58/Awesome-LLM4RS-Papers) -  Large Language Model-enhanced Recommender System Papers.
 - [awesome-image-alignment-and-stitching](https://github.com/tzxiang/awesome-image-alignment-and-stitching) - A curated list of awesome resources for image alignment and stitching .
 - [awesome-new](https://github.com/yjose/awesome-new) - A list of `.new` domains to perform online actions in one quick action.
 - [awesome-data](https://github.com/akfamily/awesome-data) - Awesome-data shows most interesting data-source around the financial world!.
-- [bluetoolkit](https://github.com/sgxgsx/bluetoolkit) -  BlueToolkit is an extensible Bluetooth Classic vulnerability testing framework that helps uncover new and old vulnerabilities in Bluetooth-enabled devices.
-Could be used in the vulnerability research, penetration testing and bluetooth hacking.
-We also collected and classified Bluetooth vulnerabilities in an "Awesome Bluetooth Security" way.
+- [awesome-multi-agent-papers](https://github.com/kyegomez/awesome-multi-agent-papers) - A compilation of the best multi-agent papers.
 - [awesome-point-clouds-registration](https://github.com/wsunid/awesome-point-clouds-registration) - A list of papers about point clouds registration.
 - [awesome-courses](https://github.com/fffaraz/awesome-courses) - List of free online programming/CS courses [Massive Open Online Courses].
 - [Awesome-Document-Image-Rectification](https://github.com/fh2019ustc/Awesome-Document-Image-Rectification) - A comprehensive list of awesome document image rectification papers.